adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #2 Still need to add in the animations that are going to bring it to life

 #3 Looking into the animations that need to be added.

+#4 Alot can be done with just CSS to show cool and animated things